Keyfactor/keyfactorcommunity/apps-integration/windows-cmp-enrollment/README.md

 1. Generates a Certificate Signing Request (CSR) using Windows `certreq`
 2. Enrolls the certificate via EJBCA CMP protocol with HMAC authentication
 3. Installs the issued certificate into the Windows Local Machine certificate store
+4. Optionally exports the certificate with private key to a PFX file

 The script is designed to work with EJBCA in CA or RA Mode using HMAC-based authentication and supports both modern and legacy Windows systems.